 What is the legal definition of domestic abuse in Minnesota?

-- Terrorist threats, such as threats to commit a crime of violence, bomb threats or brandishing (showing) a firearm;
+- terrorist threats, such as threats to commit a crime of violence, bomb threats, or showing (brandishing) a firearm;

 What types of orders for protection are available?
 How long do they last?

 There are two types of orders for protection: ex parte orders and full orders.
 However, unlike most other states, Minnesota does not necessarily require that a hearing be held with both parties present before issuing a long-term (full) order.
 Minnesota law allows a judge to issue a long-term order on your first court date and then it is up to the respondent/abuser to fill out paperwork to request a hearing to object to the order.